mmowers/bokehpivot/README.md

     ```
     conda install bokeh
     ```
-1. This tool reads from the gdx outputs from ReEDS runs.
-The gams python bindings need to be installed so the necessary python modules are available for reading gdx data into Python.
-On command line, navigate to the Python API files for Python 2.7, e.g. C:\\GAMS\\win64\\24.7\\apifiles\\Python\\api and run this command:
+1. If you are reading any gdx outputs (Python 2.7+ only, not Python 3), the gams python bindings need to be installed so the necessary python modules are available for reading gdx data into Python.
+On command line, navigate to the Python API files, e.g. C:\\GAMS\\win64\\24.7\\apifiles\\Python\\api (for 2.7) and run this command:
     ```
     python setup.py install
     ```